 Here’s the bottom side.

-Cover all solder joints with electrical tape then finally wrap it in heatshrink.
-And yes, you can probably use a shorter discharge lead to save a couple of grams, I made it longer on purpose.
+Cover all solder joints with electrical tape, and then wrap the entire assembly in heat shrink.
+While you could use a shorter discharge lead to save a couple of grams, I made mine longer on purpose.

 The finished 4S 18650 battery weighs around 200g and provides over 30 minutes of flight time on my Flywoo Explorer LR 4″: https://oscarliang.com/flywoo-explorer-lr/

 Betaflight Misreading Cell Count on Li-ion Batteries

 A common issue with Li-ion batteries is that their voltage can drop significantly lower than traditional LiPos, leading to Betaflight sometimes misreading the number of cells.